apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC-Activation.md

 - **...AND...**  (This is controlled by the `operator` field, which you can also alter to use `OR`)
 - has a `firstName` attribute with values `Holdoor` or `Hodor`

-Note that if the access strategy fails to activate and must remain inactive, the access is denied via `allowIfInactive`.
+Note that if the access strategy fails to activate and must remain inactive, then access is denied via `allowIfInactive`.

 ## Groovy